 I was living at home at the age of 20 while I was attending some community colleges in Southern California.
-Before I bought my 1993 Mazda Mx-6, I commuted with my 94 Mazda Protege to and from school everyday.
+Before I bought my 1993 Mazda Mx-6 (also known as the second generation Mazda Mx6), I commuted with my 94 Mazda Protege to and from school everyday.
 The car was reliable sure, but I really wanted a car that I could have fun with.
 Keep in mind I was dead broke and living at home.
 So, what I did next was in hindsight just plain foolish.

 A Mechanic Special in Oxnard – 93 Mazda Mx-6 LS